PrismLauncher/PrismLauncher/README.md

 </a>

 - All downloads and instructions for Prism Launcher can be found on our [Website](https://prismlauncher.org/download).
-- Last build status can be found in the [GitHub Actions](https://github.com/PrismLauncher/PrismLauncher/actions) (this also includes the pull requests status).
+- Last build status can be found in the [GitHub Actions](https://github.com/PrismLauncher/PrismLauncher/actions) tab (this also includes the pull requests status).

 ### Development Builds

 Please understand that these builds are not intended for most users.
 There may be bugs, and other instabilities.
 You have been warned.

-There are development builds available on:
+There are development builds available through:

-- [GitHub Actions](https://github.com/PrismLauncher/PrismLauncher/actions) includes builds from pull requests opened by contribuitors.
+- [GitHub Actions](https://github.com/PrismLauncher/PrismLauncher/actions) (includes builds from pull requests opened by contribuitors)
-- [nightly.link](https://nightly.link/PrismLauncher/PrismLauncher/workflows/trigger_builds/develop) this will allways point only to the latest develop.
+- [nightly.link](https://nightly.link/PrismLauncher/PrismLauncher/workflows/trigger_builds/develop) (this will always point only to the latest version of develop)

 These have debug information in the binaries, so their file sizes are relatively larger.